IntersectMBO/product-website/docs/vision/strategy-2030.md

     participate in the network and contribute to decentralization and security with minimal resource
     requirements.
-This includes a strategic emphasis on enabling an ease of participation.
+This includes a strategic emphasis on enabling an ease of participation and reaching an efficient and unbiased governance system with significant engagement.

 #### 2. Fostering a Culture-First Approach and Localized Engagement